Code-Institute-Submissions/HeeeyYooouGuuuys/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to test my memory .
+        1. As a First Time Visitor, I want to test my memory.
         2. As a First Time Visitor, I want to be able to reminisce about the 80's.
         3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
 I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.